 Q: Is it really possible to start a blog and make money from it?

 A: Many blogs earn money, so the answer is yes, but it’s important to know that it takes time.
 You should focus on publishing quality content and building a loyal audience first.
 Then, look into the different monetization options available: Google AdSense, affiliate marketing, creating your own product, etc.

 Q: How often should I publish blog posts?
 What should I blog about?

 A: This really depends on your goals as well as your audience size.
 When you are just starting out you want to focus more on the quality of your content rather than the quantity of posts you publish.
 As your traffic increases you can then scale your publishing volume accordingly.
 As far as topics, you need to write about what you are passionate and knowledgable about and what your audience wants to read.

 A: Yes, you can use WordPress in other languages.
 You can select your language during installation or from Settings page in WordPress admin area.
 WordPress is fully translated in more than 56 languages and partially translated into dozens of other languages.
 Many top WordPress themes and plugins are also available in multiple languages.
 You can also translate a theme or a plugin that you want to use on your website.
-Our forum is a great place to ask for feedback and connect with other bloggers.
+Our forum is a great place to ask for feedback and connect with other e-commerce store owners.

 Q: How long will it take my blog to become popular?

 A: This depends on several factors.
 First, how big is your niche?
 Is there a large potential audience?
 How often do you plan on updating your blog with fresh content?
 Are you going to target specific keywords and try to scale your blog through organic growth?
 There really isn’t a one-size-fits-all answer to this question.